Ruthzee Louijeune: Second term and council presidency

 Loujuene served as a delegate to the 2024 Democratic National Convention.
 Several weeks before the convention, incumbent president Joe Biden (the party's presumptive presidential nominee) withdrew his his candidacy for re-election and endorsed vice president Kamala Harris to instead be the party's presidential nominee.
 Shortly after this, Loujuene indicated her support for Harris's presidential candidacy and intention to support her at the convention.
-After Republican presidential nominee Donald Trump began spreading the Springfield pet-eating hoax (a false conspiracy theory about a Haitian immigrant community in Springfield, Massachusetts) in September, Louijeune condemned Trump and participated in a protest decrying Trump's rhetoric, and also participated in a House Haiti Caucus event outside of the United States Capitol.
+After Republican presidential nominee Donald Trump began spreading the Springfield pet-eating hoax (a false conspiracy theory about a Haitian immigrant community in Springfield, Ohio) in September, Louijeune condemned Trump and participated in a protest decrying Trump's rhetoric, and also participated in a House Haiti Caucus event outside of the United States Capitol.

 In early 2025, Louijeuene was lead sponsor of a home rule petition seeking approval for Boston to adopt an instant runoff voting (IRV) system of ranked choice voting.
 The petition was co-sponsored by councilors Julia Mejia and Henry Santana.
 In mid-May, the council voted 8–4 to approve the petition, advancing it to the mayor's desk.
 Wu indicated her intent to sign off on advancing the measure further, after which it will still need to state government passage and approval by Boston voters in a public referendum in order to be enacted.

 In 2024, Boston magazine called Louijeuene "Boston's brightest rising political star", and ranked her at #75 on its 2024 list of the "Most Influential Bostonians".

+Third term

 In the 2025 Boston City Council election, Louijeuene was re-elected to a third term.
 She again placed first among at-large candidates, receiving the most votes.